Ecological succession: Seral community

-Climax concept
+Climax community

 According to classical ecological theory, succession stops when the sere has arrived at an equilibrium or steady state with the physical and biotic environment.
 Barring major disturbances, it will persist indefinitely.
 This end point of succession is called climax.

-Climax community

 The final or stable community in a sere is the climax community or climatic vegetation.
 It is self-perpetuating and in equilibrium with the physical habitat.
 There is no net annual accumulation of organic matter in a climax community.
 The annual production and use of energy is balanced in such a community.